daniloBlera/things-that-work-maybe/python/sentiment-analysis-with-nn/readme.md

 # Classifying sentiments from tweets

 Implementing a tweet sentiment classifier using a two-layer feed-forward network.
-This impleentation was heavily based on the implementation used for the first week of Coursera's ["Natural Language Processing with Sequence Models" course][c1].
+This implentation was heavily based on the implementation used for the first week of Coursera's ["Natural Language Processing with Sequence Models" course][c1].